Create Free GDPR Documentation Template

 - How many organisations does your entity share personal data with?
 Have you implemented processes to monitor vendor compliance?

 - For instance, if your organisation transfers personal data to an organisation within a non-EU country.
 Then you have to verify that contracts are in place with international organisations to fulfil requirements for data protection and privacy.

-- Your company should keep data to be used for the least amount of time needed.
+- Also, your company should keep data to use for the least amount of time needed.

-- To manage all the data; the correct processes for accessing, correcting, updating, transferring, restricting, removing and storing personal data ought to be implemented.
+- Also, To manage all the data; the correct processes for accessing, correcting, updating, transferring, restricting, removing and storing personal data ought to implement.

-- Legal review of contracts is required to uphold whether a Data Protection Addendum has been drafted or signed by clients and vendors.
+- Legal review of contracts require to uphold whether a Data Protection Addendum has drafted or signed by clients and vendors.

 - Additional requirements will apply if you are processing children’s personal data.

-- Utilise credible penetration testers and vulnerability scan vendors to test security controls for the compliance of secure personal data.
+- Utilize credible penetration testers and vulnerability scan vendors to test security controls for the compliance of secure personal data.

-- To oversee privacy requirements, a Data Protection Officer (DPO) should be hired.
+- Lastly, To oversee privacy requirements, a Data Protection Officer (DPO) is important.

-Non-compliance with GDPR can result in potential fines of up to 20 Million Euros fine or 4% of annual global revenues (whichever is higher) by the supervisory authority within the EU.
-This should not be taken lightly and as the value of personal data increases thus, the level of protection measures utilised should also be raised.
+In conclusion, non-compliance with GDPR can result in potential fines of up to 20 Million Euros fine or 4% of annual global revenues (whichever is higher) by the supervisory authority within the EU.
+This should not take lightly and as the value of personal data increases thus, the level of protection measures utilized should also be raise.
 Otherwise, you will be vulnerable to the risk of potential fines, loss of business and reputational damage.